Articles

 Australia

-In spite of the headwinds mentioned above, we are of a view that the fundamentals of our economy internally should stay reasonably sound and, given the fall on the market for 2011, there is potential for a recovery of those losses during 2012.
+In spite of the headwinds above, we believe that the fundamentals of our economy internally should stay reasonably sound.
+Given the fall on the market for 2011, there is potential for some recovery of those losses during 2012.

-From a property perspective, it has been reported that the gap between demand and the available supply is continuing to grow and provided credit funds become available for home buyers, there is potential for there to be a reversal of the recent downwards trend in most of the capital cities.
+From a property perspective, there are reports that the gap between demand and supply is continuing to grow.
+Provided credit funds become available for home buyers, there is likely to be a reversal of the recent downwards trends.

 The USA

-This year is one of that is very difficult to predict: each four years the Americans go through the election cycle and 2012 is a Presidential election year.
+This year is one of that is very difficult to predict.
+Each four years the Americans go through the election cycle – and 2012 is a Presidential election year.
 Will Barack Obama successfully retain the Presidency? ..or, Will the voters who register and vote, choose a more conservative President (from amongst the Republicans)?
-Whichever outcome is chosen, there is little doubt that the US economy has a huge workload in front of it, needing to –
+Whichever outcome results, the US economy has a huge workload in front of it, needing to –

-Given all of these influences, we will not be surprised to see a continuation of turbulence in market valuations – particularly in the first half of the year – but expect there to be a steady improvement in market valuations over the whole year.
+Given all of these influences, we will not be surprised to see a continuation of turbulence in market valuations.
+In particular during the first half of the year, but we expect there to be a steady improvement over the whole year.

 Europe

-For 2012 we accept that there is likely to be restraint in the growth figures with the strong possibility that there will be recessionary conditions for at least the first two quarters of the year.
+For 2012 we accept that there is likely to be restraint in the growth figures.
+We anticipate that there will be recessionary conditions for at least the first two quarters of the year.

-Whilst Europe has diminished as a trading partner for Australia, the oscillations in their economies will reverberate around the globe and it is likely that we will experience some consequences of their situation – particularly in the banking sector, with higher borrowing costs encountered by our banks as a consequence of the ‘ratings’ of some of the institutions from whom they borrow – and reflecting in more difficult borrowing conditions for Australian borrowers.
+Whilst Europe has diminished as a trading partner for Australia, the oscillations in their economies will reverberate around the globe.
+It is likely that we will experience some consequences of their situation – particularly in the banking sector.
+Higher borrowing costs likely to be encountered by our banks as a consequence of the ‘ratings’ of some of the institutions from whom they borrow.
+This will reflect in more difficult borrowing conditions for Australian borrowers.

 Again we see this area of the globe recording turbulence for the first two, maybe three quarters of 2012 before settling into a stable slightly improving market scenario into the end of the year.